Active Shooter Preparation and Prevention

 • Identifying Violence Indicators

-• If you notice a coworker displaying violence indicators, you should contact your supervisor or your HR department.
+• True or False: If you notice a coworker displaying violence indicators, you should contact your supervisor or your HR department.

 • Responding to an Active Shooter Incident